kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Operations

-A MetricPipeline creates a Deployment running OTel Collector instances in your cluster.
-That instances serves OTLP endpoints and ships received data to the configured backend.
+A MetricPipeline runs several OTel Collector instances in your cluster.
+This Deployment serves OTLP endpoints and ships received data to the configured backend.

 The Telemetry module ensures that the OTel Collector instances are operational and healthy at any time, for example, with buffering and retries.
 However, there may be situations when the instances drop metrics, or cannot handle the metric load.